j2store/userguide/paypal_payment_plugin.md

 Enter the API signature associated with your PayPal live account.

-> Follow below url to create API credentials https://developer.paypal.com/docs/classic/api/apiCredentials/#create-an-api-signature
+> API credentials can be created by going to following url https://developer.paypal.com/docs/classic/api/apiCredentials/#create-an-api-signature

 **Surcharge Percentage**